nooras/Java-Basics/DBMS.md

 3. Integirty - accuracy of data
 4. Transaction - modifications to db must either be successfull or not done at all
 5. Security - acess to authorize users only
-6. Recovery - Recoery mechanism for da
+6. Recovery - Recoery mechanism for data

 # Types of DB sys